helentran64/flash-cards/README.md

 # flash-cards
-To help memorize for exams
+To help memorize for exams using active recall